deepakbzachariah/Nutanix/README.md

 # Nutanix VM Creation

-This Terraform repository deploys Virtual Machine in Nutanix cluster using Infrastructure as code with Terraform.
+This repository deploys Virtual Machine in Nutanix cluster using Infrastructure as code with Terraform.

 Pre-requites